 Nothing I said stopped him from noting in my medical record that he believed my symptoms were caused by unrecognized stress.
 Yet one more unprofessional opinion from a professional was added to the weight I carry.

 I find the fortitude to carry this burden not only in my own cache of tenacity, but because I bolster my backbone from a collective pool of strength.
 Because you see, this isn’t just about what you’ve done to me.
 It’s about what you and your colleagues have done to us.
 The pool of strength where I find my fortitude isn’t pure.
 It’s transfused with the of pain and rage of hundreds of people just like me.
 Sick human beings who reached out to doctors like you with hope and in good faith.
-Sick human beings who’ve spent years being dismissed and discarded by people in your profession.
+Sick human beings who’ve spent years being dismissed and demeaned by people in your profession.

 We ask you to expand your education and accept the validity of our experiences.
 We’re done carrying blame and shame on top of debilitating illness.
 We need our strength to help one another rise after being kicked down so many times.